Opacz Wielka: Characteristics

-Location and administrative boundaries
+Location and boundaries

-Opacz Wielka is a City Information System area, located in the city of Warsaw, Poland, within the southwestern portion of the district of Włochy.
-Its northern border is determined in a horizontal like to the south of the Warszawa Salomea railway station, stretching between Badylarska Street and Działkowa Street.
-Its eastern border is determined by Działkowa Street, and in a straight line continuing to the south to Finałowa Street.
+Okęcie is a City Information System area in Warsaw, located in the northeastern portion of the Włochy district.
+Its northern border is determined in a horizontal line to the south of the Warszawa Salomea railway station, stretching between Badylarska Street and Działkowa Street.
+Its eastern border is determined by Działkowa Street, and in a straight line continuing to the south until Finałowa Street.
 To the south, its border is determined by the city boundary with the municipality of Raszyn, particularly based on Finałowa Street, around the Załuski Clay Pits, and Rebusowa Street, and by the boundary of the municipality of Michałowice, partially based on Rebusowa Streer.
-The western boundy is determined by Badylarska Street.

-It borders Salomea to the north, Okęcie, and Załuski to the east, municipality of Raszyn to the south, and the municipality of Michałowice to the south-west, and Skorosze to the north-west.
-Its northwestern boundary forms border with the district of Ursus, while its southern boundary forms the city border, with Pruszków County.
+Its western boundary is determined by Badylarska Street.
+The neighbourhood borders Salomea to the north, Okęcie, and Załuski to the east, the municipality of Raszyn to the south, the municipality of Michałowice to the south-west, and Skorosze to the north-west.
+Its northwestern boundary forms the district's border with Ursus, while its southern boundary forms the city border with Pruszków County.